Debronejacobs/ICP-browser-agent/README.md

 ## 📄 License

-This project, like the original Nanobrowser, is licensed under Apache License 2.0.
+This project, like the original AIbrowser, is licensed under Apache License 2.0.
 See [LICENSE](LICENSE).

----

-Made with ❤️ by Debronejacobs (fork maintainer) and the original Nanobrowser Team.

-Interested in the ICP integration?
-Star **this fork** (`Debronejacobs/ICP-browser-agent`) 🌟!
-For general Nanobrowser love, star the [original project](https://github.com/nanobrowser/nanobrowser) and join them on [Discord](https://discord.gg/NN3ABHggMK) | [X](https://x.com/nanobrowser_ai).